moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

     };

     // Add client as a thunk middleware
-    // This will give us access to the `client` object in our action functions as an argument const middlewares = applyMiddleware(thunkMiddleware.withExtraArgument({ client }));
+    // This will give us access to the `client` object in our fetcher functions as an argument const middlewares = applyMiddleware(thunkMiddleware.withExtraArgument({ client }));

     return createStore(reducer, initialState, middlewares);
-    }
 }

 export default buildStore;